lindbrook/cholera/README.md

 ![](man/figures/README-voronoi-1.png)

-The second method, which actually follows Snow's lead, computes neighborhoods based on the "actual" walking distance along the streets of Soho.
+The second method, which follows Snow's lead, computes neighborhoods based on the "actual" walking distance.
 While more accurate, it is computationally more demanding to compute than Voronoi tessellation.
-To do so, I transform the roads on the map into a "social" graph and turn the computation of walking distance into a graph theory problem.
-For each case (observed or simulated), I compute the shortest weighted path to the nearest pump.
+To do so, I transform the roads on the map into a network graph and turn the computation of walking distance into a graph theory problem.
+For each case (observed or simulated), I compute the shortest path to the nearest pump, weighted by road distance.
 Then by applying the "rinse and repeat" principle, the different pump neighborhoods emerge:

 ``` r
 plot(neighborhoodWalking())